wpxiong/samplebeargo/README.md

   db_user=
   db_password=

-  #listenPort
-  listen_port=9001  this is the webserver listen port manager_port=9010 manager_host=127.0.0.1
+  you can modify the listen port if you don't modify the listen port you will access the website with url http://localhost:9001 listen_port=9001
+  manager_port=9010
+  manager_host=127.0.0.1